jstoebel/jstoebel_blog/source/_posts/2016-12-22-string-formatting-in-batavia.md

 ## Update

 I found the problem with truncating string representations of floats.
 After poking around in the webpack build a little more, it turns out this wasn't the culprit at all.
 There is a function in the `test/utils.py` called `cleanse_javascript`.
 Part of this function looks for any string representation of a float, converts it to a float then back to a string again.
 Goodbye extra decimals!
-To fix this problem I changed this...

-{% highlight python %}

-for match in JS_FLOAT_DECIMAL.findall(out):
-    out = out.replace(match, str(float(match)))

-{% endhighlight %}

-...with this...
-{% highlight python %}

-for match in JS_FLOAT_DECIMAL.findall(out):
-    out = out.replace(match, str(Decimal(match)))

-{% endhighlight %}
+We'll need some kind of special handling to distinguish between strings and floats.